 A Pupillage Application Webinar will also be run.
 Further details will be provided about this event shortly.
 You can watch a recording of the webinar held in January 2023 here.

 What is a mini-pupillage?

-A mini-pupillage (or “mini”) is similar to work experience or an internship.
-We aim to give you as full an experience of chambers and the work we do as possible.
+A mini-pupillage (or ‘mini’) is similar to work experience or an internship.
+Through our interactive one-day scheme we aim to give you as full an experience of Chambers and the work we do as possible.